flands/otel-workshop-node/app/README.md

 For example, to run locally in Docker, the following changes could be made:

 * In `.env` set the listen port to `3002`
-* In `.env` set the call host to `host.docker.internal`
+* In `.env` set the call host to `https://host.docker.internal:3003`

 ## Running the app

 You'll need NodeJS, Yarn and Make to be able to run the service.

 - Run `make install` to install all dependencies.
-- Run `make run` and then go to http://localhost:3000 to access the app.
+- Run `make run` and then go to https://signalfx-otel-workshop-node.glitch.me to access the app.

 ## Instrumenting Python HTTP server and client with OpenTelemetry